bibleexchange/courses/homiletics-2/en/1001_examples-of-the-textual-sermon.md

 ## Dividing a text into its parts: Outlining

-\"The Bible is divided into books,chapters, paragraphs, verses.
+"The Bible is divided into books,chapters, paragraphs, verses.
 But further dissection is necessary for clear understanding and presentation of a text.
-We must divide the text into \"sizeable\" pieces. (e., bite size). \"
+We must divide the text into "sizeable" pieces. (e., bite size). "

 ### Divide the Text into its parts.